truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/SMBMultichannel.md

 ### Validating Multichannel Activated In Windows

-Once you have connected a client to their SMB share, open Powershell as an administrator on a client, then enter `Get-SmbMultichannelConnection`.
-The terminal should list multiple Server IPs.
+After you connect a client to their SMB share, open Powershell as an administrator on a client, then enter `Get-SmbMultichannelConnection`.
+The terminal should list multiple server IPs.

 ![SMBMultichannelValidateWindows1](/images/SCALE/22.12/SMBMultichannelValidateWindows1.png "Validate Multichannel")